nim-works/nimskull/doc/mir.rst

             | Goto TARGET
             | Loop <Label>              # unconditional jump back to the start
                                         # of a loop
+            | Return                    # return from procedure; only allowed in
+                                        # procedure with a void return type
+            | Return LVALUE             # return from procedure; only allowed in
+                                        # procedure with a non-void return type.
+                                        # The operand must be the
+                                        # result variable
             | Destroy LVALUE
             | Raise EX_TARGET
             | Join <Label>              # join point for non-exceptional